beave/sagan/doc/source/configuration.rst

 aetas-groups
 ~~~~~~~~~~~~

 The ``aetas-groups`` relate to the ``*-aetas.rules`` sets.
-This allows you to define your organizations
+This allows you to define your organization's
 normal "work" hours.
 The ``*-aetas.rules`` can then monitor network usage and tool usage at defined
 hours of the day.

 Example ``aetas-groups`` subsection::

-     # If you want to use -aetas, also know as time based rule sets,  you'll
+     # If you want to use -aetas, also known as time based rule sets,  you'll
      # want to define the $SAGAN_HOURS and $SAGAN_DAYS variables. $SAGAN_HOURS is
      # considered "normal" hours in a 24 hour clock format from "start time" to
      # "end time".  $SAGAN_DAYS is the day of the week (0 == Sunday ->